Forestville Downtown Park

 The project has been several years in the design phase.
 The original design of the town square and park area is being spearheaded by the Town Square Planning Group (TSPG), a design committee consisting of representatives from our community and from the private investors.
 This group includes 3 volunteer architects.

-The TSPG has been meeting frequently in order to prepare for Town Meetings.
+The TSPG met frequently in order to prepare for Town Meetings.
 It remains in close communication with the Park District, the Open Space District, Forestry and other consultants, and Supervisor Carillo about development possibilities.

 The Open Space District requires that the FPA create a plan within 6 months (May 2014) of acquiring the property.
 The first Town Meeting was on Feb.
 9, 2014.